 One thing is absolutely certain – water will continue to be a hot topic and will increase in price.

-So where does this leave you and the kingdom you call home?
-Everyone wants a beautiful yard and for many it is a point of pride and represents the hard work put into building your home.
+So, where does this leave you and the kingdom you call home?
+Everyone wants a beautiful yard, and for many, it is a point of pride and represents the hard work put into building your home.
 On the other hand, you want to be conscious of expense and would like to be regarded as a steward of this beautiful valley and the generations to come.

-For many, the compromise may be found in the front yard; those patches of lawn that are rarely used and serve purely ornamental purposes.
+For many, the compromise may be found in the front yard; those patches of lawn are rarely used and serve purely ornamental purposes.
 My own home doesn’t have any lawn at all, so we are not only saving water, but I also don’t need to mow the lawn or weed in my spare time.
 Not having a lawn also means that we are reducing noise pollution caused by lawn mowers and saving our neighbours the 7 AM weekend wake-up calls.

-If you are building a new home, you may want consider embracing a xeriscape landscape design.
+If you are building a new home, you may want to consider embracing a xeriscape landscape design.
 Xeriscape is a landscaping principle that utilizes low-water plants, reduced turf and efficient irrigation systems.
-Not only does this reduce financial costs by reducing water usage, the native and low-water usage plants used in these designs are beautiful.
+Not only does this reduce financial costs by reducing water usage, but the native and low-water usage plants used in these designs are also beautiful.
 With the right planning, creativity and plant choices, nearly any style of garden can be created in a xeriscape design.

-If you’re a parent, consider whether there is a nearby park that can facilitate childhood games and sports, or whether you need a patch of grass for them to play on at home.
-If you do need turf for your yard, consider using a more drought tolerant lawn seed and only place grass in areas where the children will be playing.
+If you’re a parent, consider whether there is a nearby park that can facilitate childhood games and sports or whether you need a patch of grass for them to play on at home.
+If you do need turf for your yard, consider using a more drought-tolerant lawn seed and only place grass in areas where the children will be playing.